 Locals also use motorbike services as their ‘taxis’.

 A good option to avoid being stuck in traffic jams, by to use motorbike taxis.
 I’m not sure about you, but if I’m travelling solo in Bangkok, safety is always my #1 priority.
-To stay safer, I avoid the riskier option of motorbikes.
+I avoid the riskier option of motorbikes.

 3. Choose a good hotel or a good location for your accommodation.

 For obvious reasons, stay in the city centre, not the suburbs.
+Asoke and Pratunam are popular areas to stay at.
 As a solo female traveller in Bangkok, I’ll also look out for how accessible the accommodation is from the main road: is it deep within alleys?
 Do I have to worry about going back late?
 Also note that with public trains and Grab/Uber, it’s actually much easier now to navigate your way around Bangkok.

-Glow Hotel is right beside Pratunam market and also extremely near the famous wantan noodle place.
+Glow Hotel is also right beside Pratunam market and also extremely near the famous wanton noodle place (Sabx2 Wanton Mee).
 There’s also Mcdonalds and Starbucks at the building’s ground floor.

 The downside of Glow Hotel is it’s not too near any train station.
 Its nearest BTS station is Siam or Chit Lom, a good walking distance (but totally do-able) away.